kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Why It Matters

-AI systems work best when they know your context.
+AI systems work best when they know your context
-Today, each app or tool holds its own data.
+Today, each app or tool holds its own data
 MCP lets them talk to each other securely and on your terms

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.